-142. Ingram et al., 2012.
+142. Ingram et al, 2012.

-Hoki ki tō ūkaipō, kia rongo i te ihirangaranga
+Hoki ki tō ukaipo, kia rongo i te ihirangaranga

-Return to your place of

-belonging and the source
+Return to your place of belonging and your source of vibration

-of your vibration

-Connection to place or people offers a deep source of identity, spiritual nourishment, and emotional healing.

-Much like the whakataukī 'Hokia ki ō maunga kia purea ai koe e ngā hau a Tāwhirimātea' (Return to your mountain to be cleansed by the winds of Tāwhirimātea), this saying acknowledges that when one is away from home, they may feel a sense of aroha (love) and longing for fulfillment.
+Connection to place or people provides a source of identity, spiritual nourishment, and emotional healing.
+Much like the whakataukī "Hokia ki ō maunga kia purea ai koe e ngā hau a Tāwhirimātea" (Return to your mountain to be cleansed by the winds of Tāwhirimātea), this whakataukī acknowledges that when a person is away from home, they can feel a sense of aroha and longing for fulfilment, feeling compelled to return home to nourish the soul.
+Returning to one's home can provide healing in times of emotional turmoil.